wordtreefoundation/books/pseudo_biblical/The Late War - Gilbert Hunt - 1816.md

 25 But when James, the chief governor, and the great Sanhedrim, knew thereof, they sent word to the governor, and offered him soldiers to drive them from the borders of Columbia ;

-26 But, lo! the governor, even Caleb the shittamite, refused his aid, for he was afraid of the wrath of the king of Britain.*
+26 But, lo ! the governor, even Caleb the shittamite, refused his aid, for he was afraid of the wrath of the king of Britain.*

 27 (Now Caleb, in the hebrew tongue, signifieth a dog ; but, verily, this dog was faithless.)